MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/P1-Basic-Concepts/content.md

 #Create a new project

+If you haven't already, it's time to make a SpriteBuilder project for Hoppy Bunny!
+If you did this in the *Getting started with SpriteBuilder and Cocos2D in Swift* tutorial, then move on to *Adding artwork*.

 > [action]
 > The first step is to create a new SpriteBuilder project by opening SpriteBuilder and selecting `File > New > Project`.
 You need to select `Swift` as the *Primary Language* in the *New File* dialog as highlighted below:
 >